pirhosoft/UnityUtilities/README.md

 ![example](Documentation/example.png)

+## Usage

+**Using the Release Package**

+1. download the unitypackage from the [releases page](https://github.com/pirhosoft/UnityUtilities/releases/latest)
+2. in Unity, select *Assets/Import Package/Custom Package...* from the main menu
+3. navigate to the downloaded file and open it
+4. in the dialog, leave all files selected and click import

+**Using the Source**

+1. clone this repository
+2. copy the *Assets/PiRhoSoft Utilities* folder to the *Assets* folder in your project

 ## Drawer Attributes

 These attributes are added to serializable fields in editable classes (MonoBehaviours or ScriptableObjects) to enable custom drawing for the field.
+All attributes are in the ```PiRhoSoft.UtilityEngine``` namespace.

 **IntPopup**